iconify/documentation/documents/pages/icons/index.md

 `include icons/examples-emoji`

+Some icon sets use SVG animations:

+`include icons/examples-animated`

 and many other icon sets.
 See [icon sets list](https://icon-sets.iconify.design/).

+## Submit icon set

+If you have created an icon set, please [consider sharing it with Iconify community](../articles/add-icon-set/index.md).

 ## One standard

 There is no standard for designing or publishing icons.
 Each icon set is different.
-Some use stroke for colors, some use fill, some use hardcoded palette.
+Some use `[attr]stroke` for colors, some use `[attr]fill`.
+Some use `[prop]currentColor`, some use black color, some use hardcoded palette.
 Usually icons contain a lot of unnecessary code.
 Every icon set has its own way of using icons.

 Iconify attempts to streamline that, by parsing icons and converting them to the same easy to use format.

 All icons available with Iconify are pre-processed: